Antichiral states in twisted graphene multilayers: Introduction

 A direct generalization of such Dirac spectrum engineering includes a perturbation with a spin- and valley-dependent mass~\cite{PhysRevLett.95.226801}, which gives rise to quantum spin Hall insulators.
-Here, the former flat edge band states develop into helical subgap modes,\cite{Konig_2008} i.e., the bulk spectrum is gapped, but at each edge a pair of counter-propagating states with opposite spins appear.
+Here, the former flat edge band states develop into helical subgap modes~\cite{Konig_2008}, i.e., the bulk spectrum is gapped, but at each edge a pair of counterpropagating states with opposite spins appear.
 In graphene, spin-orbit coupling creates a rather small topological gap, making observation of such physics challenging.
 Analogous physics, however, appear in more complex materials, such as monolayer tungsten ditelluride~\cite{Wu_2018}.

-Interestingly, anti-chiral edge modes appear in systems where the bulk spectrum is not gapped.\cite{Colom_2018} Here, on opposite edges of the 2D system, the modes propagate in the same direction, compensated by oppositely-dispersive semi-bulk modes.
-Such anti-chiral states are generated by introducing a valley-dependent energy shift to the Dirac cones, which can be mathematically engineered using tailored long-ranged hopping amplitudes.\cite{Colom_2018,PhysRevB.99.161404,PhysRevB.101.195133} Such hopping is not present in real graphene and, even though anti-chiral states are technically viable, solid-state realizations of them have not been found so far.
+Interestingly, antichiral edge modes appear in systems where the bulk spectrum is not gapped~\cite{Colom_2018}.
+Here, on opposite edges of the 2D system, the modes propagate in the same direction, compensated by oppositely dispersive semi-bulk-modes.
+Such antichiral states are generated by introducing a valley-dependent energy shift to the Dirac cones, which can be mathematically engineered using tailored long-range hopping amplitudes~\cite{Colom_2018,PhysRevB.99.161404,PhysRevB.101.195133}.
+Such hopping is not present in real graphene, and even though antichiral states are technically viable~\cite{Chong_2020}, solid-state realizations of them have not been found so far.